 Contemporary life finds us completely dependent on a very fragile network of global connections and technologies.
 We have become disassociated from the land where we live: our food comes from hundreds and thousands of miles away, we spend countless hours indoors, interacting with screens in human-created virtual worlds instead of the natural other-than-human reality that surrounds us.
 This has many negative effects on our physical and mental health, as well as making us less prepared for the inevitable failure of these systems.
 Yet access to learning any other way often comes with a high price.

-Rewild Portland urgently works against this trend.
-Since 2010 we have hosted the monthly Free Skills Series (our first program ever), which we have rebranded in 2025 as the Monthly Skills Series, in an effort to preserve this integral offering.
-Participants of all ages and levels of experience are introduced to various skills and knowledge.
+The Resilient Skills Series ensures participants of all ages and levels of experience are introduced to various skills and knowledge.
 This is an inclusive space for people of all abilities and backgrounds to learn and share with each other.
 We are queer-friendly, straight-friendly, race-friendly, gender-friendly, age-friendly, family-friendly—just plain friendly!
 All of the skills we practice come with a set of ethical principles for environmental sustainability through reverence and regeneration.
-We charge a low fee for these offerings, and are committed to keeping them accessible for years to come.
-Limited scholarships are also available, and we encourage you to apply!
+These offerings include limited free seats in service to the community, and we welcome donations to offset our costs as well as to support the continuation of this vital program.

-These accessible classes work to build resilience on multiple levels.
+These classes work to build resilience on multiple levels.
 On the surface, they enhance each participant’s skills and knowledge, showing them how to get what they need from their own place rather than relying on global systems.
 Our participants learn, for example, how to find, identify, sustainably harvest, and prepare foods that grow all around them; how to start a fire without matches or lighters, but by rubbing sticks together harvested from the trees in their own neighborhood; how to increase their physical and mental health through connecting to nature using their body and senses; and how to make medicine from the plants that grow in their own backyard.

 So, what are you waiting for?
 Check out all our exciting themes for this coming year, and RSVP by clicking on the link below.
 All themes, dates, times, and locations are subject to change.
 Thank you for you interest in and support of our programming!

-Support the Monthly Skills Series
+Support the Resilient Skills Series

 Become a Sustaining Donor